cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 * replace `root_domain` value with a DNS, say `mycloud.com` that has `*.mycloud.com` mapped to your IP; defaults to using http://xip.io service for DNS
 * replace the `common_password`; even better is to put in lots of different passwords and tokens throughout the deployment file

+Further, note that you need to have configured the "cf-public" and "cf-private" security groups as outlined in [these instructions](../common/security-groups.html).

 ~~~
 ---
 <%